 I asked what the average guest's length of stay was and indeed if she had ever had anyone rent the room for as long as we had (ten nights)

 "Most people stay for just one night" she replied, "they book tickets to see a play at the Royal Shakespeare Company, have a drink and stay here for one night to avoid driving home late.
 We were quite excited to get your booking.
 Ten nights!
 Wow!
-In fact Greg and I have booked a week in Greece on the strength of it so thank you for that"
+In fact Greg and I have booked a short holiday on the strength of it, so thank you for that"

 "Have you had any bad experiences with Air BnB guests?"
 I tentatively enquired.

 "Funny you should ask that because we almost gave up the Air BnB thing before it had even started.
-Our very first guests were a young couple from France I think it was.
+Our very first guests were a young European couple.
 They checked in and they liked the room.
 So far, so good.
 Then I guess they've gone out to paint the town red and come back late at night and extremely drunk.
 Greg and I were already in bed but we could hear them giggling in the porch and fumbling around with the door-key.
 Then after about five minutes we could hear them mooching around in the kitchen (which is off limits to house guests) Greg grabs his dressing-gown and goes downstairs to investigate.
 Anyway, the young couple obviously had an attack of the midnight munchies and decided to raid the fridge"

 I shook my head.
 "Unbelievable.
 Did you end up booting them out?"

 "No. We didn't really know how to handle the situation but thankfully the couple went to bed and it was never mentioned again.
 They stayed for several nights and thankfully the rest of their holiday passed without incident.
 But it did make me question whether the whole Air BnB thing was worth it.
 That said, the vast majority of guests are lovely.
 We've met and hosted some fantastic people".